HedegeHogs/.github/profile/README.md

 ## What is HedgeHog?

+## 🧠 Product mental model

+HedgeHogs is an aggregator of LP pools + lending markets with an automation layer on top.
+Users freely pick any pool or lending opportunity; automation (auto-harvest / auto-compound / auto-rebalance / auto-repay / auto-collateralize) is an opt-in layer applied AFTER the user opens a position.
+Not a catalog of canned strategies.
+References: Pendle (markets-first), Vaults.fyi (yield aggregator), DeBank (discovery).
+Not Yearn/Summers.fi (strategy-first).

 HedgeHog allows you to:
 - 🤖 **Automate DeFi strategies** - Set-and-forget position management across Aave, Uniswap V3, Curve, and more
 - 🔐 **Maintain full control** - Your funds stay in your personal proxy contract, not the protocol